 I know the people saying “Just reach out” only have the best of intentions.
 But what bothers me about those phrases is life isn’t as “simple” as a phrase or asking for help.
 Because when you’re depressed and down a dark hole, you’re not always in a place to ask for help or to reach out.
 Sometimes, people don’t see an “out.”
 Some people don’t even think they’re worthy of the out.
 Most people know they’re not “alone.”
 Nearly every person I know who suffers from depression (including myself at times) has a loving community of family and friends.

 Those days when I went back to bed every morning, I needed help.
 I didn’t know it then, but I did.
 I was depressed, lonely and sad.
 It wasn’t until I felt better that I realized I was in a hole.

 It took those brief text message exchanges to help me feel like someone cared that I was there; that someone was waiting for me.
 And if I went back to bed, I wouldn’t get the messages right away.
 Eventually, I felt stronger and was able to stay awake and get myself help, because I was out from that lonely hole.

 So instead of waiting for someone to reach out when they’re feeling alone, send a text to check in.
 Pick up the phone and call.
-Talk about television, books, music, sports … Don’t talk about depression or getting help.
-Just show the person that you’re there and you will be there; and that you care to know they exist.
+Talk about television, books, music, sports. … Just show the person that you’re there and you will be there; and that you care to know they exist.

-I guess my point is this: It’s not as simple as “just reach out.”
-And it’s not easy to ask for help.
+I guess my point is this: It’s not as simple as “just ask for help.”
+And it’s not easy to just reach out.
 Because those mornings I went back to bed every day, I didn’t even know I needed help.